What is sound?

-The researchers discovered that obese teenagers had poorer hearing at all frequencies.
+The researchers discovered that obese teenagers had worse hearing at all frequencies.
 Furthermore, teenagers who are obese are nearly twice as likely to suffer from low-frequency hearing loss in one ear.

 Ototoxic medications and hearing loss

-Hearing loss resulting from such a medication is typically temporary, but can be permanent.
+Hearing loss resulting from such medication is typically temporary but can be permanent.
 If you are experiencing hearing loss and are not sure of the cause, talk to a physician and check to see if any of the medications you are taking are potentially ototoxic.

 In summary: How to avoid causes of hearing loss